 iLEAD will reimburse employees for reasonably necessary expenses incurred in the furtherance of iLEAD's business.
 In order to be eligible for reimbursement, employees must follow the protocol set forth in iLEAD's policy regarding expenditures.
-In general, all expenses must have been previously approved in Purchase Order form by the Administration.
-Purchase Orders may be obtained and completed through the Business Office.
+In general, all expenses must have been previously approved in Purchase Order form by supervisor.
+Purchase Orders Reimbursement forms may be obtained and completed through the Business Office.
 All receipts pertaining to the reimbursement must be original and detailed, and should be submitted on a timely basis in accordance with iLEAD's expenditure policy to the Business Office for payment process.